Corionis/ELS/docs/downloads.md

 ## &bull; Installation

- * Using the ELS jar requires a Java 19+ JRE.
+ * ELS may be used with only the ELS jar.
+Requires a Java 19+ JRE.
+ * The other downloads contain an embedded Java JRE that will not interfere with any existing Java installation, native launchers for macOS and Windows and other supporting files.
+ * The default configuration directory for Library and other files is: **[USER HOME]/.els/** which may be changed using the `` -C [directory] `` option.
+ * The software installation directory may be the same as the configuration directory if desired.
+Updates only replace the **bin/** and **rt/** directories and the original launcher script or program.
+Other directories in the configuration directory are not changed.
- * Using remote connections may require adjustments to network settings, firewalls, etc. which is beyond the scope of this document.
+ * Using remote connections may require adjustments to network settings, firewalls, NAT, etc. which is beyond the scope of this document.

 The following downloads contain an embedded JRE for that platform.